CharlesDexterW/Genomics_Data_Analysis_Portfolio/README.md

 ## How to Use

-The Genome Dictionary file tells what each step in the code does.
+The Main_file tells what each step in the code does.
 As per the breaks used in the file, I've written this in Spyder.